TL;DR

 Verdict: Opera offers superior native tools for controlling resource usage and extending battery life on MacBooks.

-Verdict: Chrome is the reference browser for web development, offering the most cutting-edge and supported tooling.
+Verdict: Chrome is the reference browser for web development, offering the most modern and supported tooling.

 This persona needs to monitor multiple channels simultaneously.
 Opera's sidebar allows for WhatsApp, Messenger, Telegram, TikTok, and Instagram to be open alongside the main browsing window.
 The 'Workspaces' feature allows them to separate 'Client A' tabs from 'Client B' tabs effectively.
 The built-in ad blocker also speeds up research on heavy media sites.
 Chrome would require multiple windows or extensions to achieve this workflow.